-I am also currently the chair of the economics section of the International Society for Inventory Research and in the editorial board for the BE Journal of Macroeconomics and for the Brazilian Economics Review (Revista Brasileira de Economia).
+I am also currently in charge of the economics section of the International Society for Inventory Research and in the editorial board for the BE Journal of Macroeconomics and for the Brazilian Economics Review (Revista Brasileira de Economia).

-(with Scott Fulford) accepted at Review of Economics and Statistics.
-FRB-Richmond Working Paper Version. - Download Online Appendix - Download Replication Files.
-Formerly "The Benefits of Commitment to a Currency Peg: The Gold Standard, National Banks and the 1896 U.S. Presidential Election"
+(with Scott Fulford) Review of Economics and Statistics (July 2020), 102(3): 600-616 FRB-Richmond Working Paper Version. - Download Online Appendix - Download Replication Files.
+Formerly "The Benefits of Commitment to a Currency Peg: The Gold Standard, National Banks and the 1896 U.S. Presidential Election".
+See related coverage in Richmond Fed's Economic Brief, with Karl Rhodes

 (with Kartik Athreya and Andrew Owens) Quantitative Economics (November 2017), 8: 761–808.
 FRB-Richmond Working Paper Version.
 See related coverage in Richmond Fed's Economic Brief, with Jessie Romero.

 For a given frequency of price adjustment, monetary non-neutrality is smaller if older prices are disproportionately more likely to change.
-Selection for the age of prices provides a complete characterization of price-setting frictions in time-dependent models.
-Selection for older prices is weaker and non-neutralities are larger if the hazard function of price adjustment is less strongly increasing.
-Selection is weaker if there is heterogeneity in price stickiness.
-Finally, selection is weaker if durations of price spells are more variable.
-In particular, the Taylor (1979) model exhibits maximal selection for older prices, whereas the Calvo (1983) model exhibits no selection.
+Selection for older prices is weaker and non-neutralities are larger if the hazard function of price adjustment is less strongly increasing, if there is heterogeneity in price stickiness, and if durations of price spells are more variable.
+The Taylor (1979) model exhibits maximal selection for older prices, whereas the Calvo (1983) model exhibits no selection.

 (with Pierre-Daniel Sarte and Thomas Lubik).
 Journal of Monetary Economics (November 2015): 264-283.
 FRB-Richmond Working Paper Version Download Supplementary Material.
 See related coverage in Richmond Fed's Economic Brief, with Karl Rhodes.

-Beginning in the mid-1980s, U.S. business cycles changed in important ways, notably via distinctive shifts in the comovement and relative volatilities of labor productivity, hours, output, and inventories.
-Inventories provide additional information relative to aggregate investment regarding firms׳ intertemporal decisions, and thus additional insight in explaining business cycles.
-We show that variations in the discount factor estimated using inventories, which may be interpreted as fluctuations in a generalized investment wedge, play a key role in explaining the shifts in U.S. business cycles observed after the mid-1980s.
-Moreover, these variations correlate well with independent measures of credit market frictions.
+Beginning in the mid-1980s, U.S. business cycles changed in the comovement and relative volatilities of labor productivity, hours, output, and inventories.
+Inventories provide additional insight relative to aggregate investment regarding firms׳ intertemporal decisions.
+We show that variations in the discount factor estimated using inventories play a key role in explaining the shifts in U.S. business cycles.

-After emerging market crises, value added falls more in manufacturing industries that normally exhibit higher inventory/cost ratios.
-Moreover, the difference in value added between manufacturing industries with different inventory/cost ratios persists years into the recovery.
-A shock to aggregate TFP cannot by itself match this pattern.
-In contrast, a persistent increase in the cost of foreign capital can.
-In the context of a calibrated multisector small open economy model, a shock to the cost of foreign capital consistent with the cross-industry data leads, 3–5 years after the onset of the crisis, to an average reduction of output relative to a trend of 5.4 percent.
+After emerging market crises, value added falls more in manufacturing industries that normally exhibit higher inventory/cost ratios, persisting years into the recovery.
+A shock to aggregate TFP cannot by itself match this pattern, but a persistent increase in the cost of foreign capital can.
+In the context of a calibrated multisector small open economy model, a shock to the cost of foreign capital consistent with the cross-industry data leads, 3–5 years afterwards, to an average reduction of output relative to a trend of 5.4 percent.

 (with Marianna Kudlyack, Revised June 2012) Richmond Fed Working Paper 12-04